3/4 Combo Classes

 Aerial dance is open to any dancer ages 7 and up.
 These classes are 90 minutes in length and are distinguished by age and level, with a class limit of 8 [excepting pre-aerial limited to 6.]
 Aerial dance is literally “dancing in the air.”
 This class runs longer than our traditional classes because it includes a required 20 minute conditioning session at the beginning of class and a 10-minute cool-down at the end of class.
 Aerial dance is extremely physically demanding and requires strength, commitment and discipline.
 We encourage those interested in aerial dance to consider supplementing their class with a traditional dance form in order to increase their flexibility and technique on the apparatus and to ensure that dancer is prepared to go up on the trapeze or fabric.
 Aerial dance encourages students to learn to use their bodies differently, and just as dancers gain body strength and flexibility within traditional dance forms, aerial dance class develops upper body strength, conditioning, form and balance.
 As students experience the freedom and beauty of aerial dance on apparatus including the double and single point trapezes, silks, and the lyra, their aerial vocabulary and technique grow.
 Classes include conditioning exercises, warm ups, stretching, strength training, and time learning skills and choreography on each apparatus.
 Students will also practice rigorous safety and spotting requirements.
 Safety always comes first in this class especially, so we ask all dancers interested in participating to commit to respecting the rules of the aerial dance studio and their aerial dance instructor.

-Studio 180 is excited to offer acro-dance classes for the first time this year!
+Studio 180 is excited to offer a wide range of acro-dance classes!
 This class will concentrate on acrobatic tricks that help compliment and increase the level of dance choreography, such as bridges, cartwheels, back and forward rolls, aerial cartwheels, back and front walkovers and handsprings, and back and front tucks to name a few.
 The dance community continues to improve and increase its level of difficulty; a basic knowledge of acrobatics is a necessary part of dance training at a competitive level.
 Although this is not a gymnastics class, it will focus on learning the most effective and safe ways to execute some of the acrobatic tricks that can be used to enhance dance choreography.

 Ballet Sculpt & Tone